rustic-rs/conflate/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# merge
+# conflate

-The `merge` crate provides the `Merge` trait that can be used to merge multiple values into one.
+The `conflate` crate provides the `Merge` trait that can be used to merge multiple values into one.

 ## Contact